asyncapi/generator/docs/generator_template.md

 `asyncapi.info().title()` will return Temperature Service.

-### Use AsyncAPI CLI to test the template
+### Test using AsyncAPI CLI

-To see this in action, run `asyncapi generate fromTemplate asyncapi.yml ./ -o output` command on your terminal.
+To see this in action, run `asyncapi generate fromTemplate test/fixtures/asyncapi.yml ./ -o test/project` command on your terminal.
 If successful, you'll see the message below on your terminal:

 ``` cmd
 Generation in progress.
 Keep calm and wait a bit... done
 Check out your shiny new generated files at output.
 ```

-And navigating to the **output** directory, you should see a **client.py** file and the only content is Temperature Service.
+And navigating to the **project** directory, you should see a **client.py** file and the only content is Temperature Service.

 Let's break down the previous command: